abu-lang/goabu/README.md

 Note that the keyword **all** distinguish between local rules and global ones.

 This rule specifies that when the value of the local resource foo changes then some update should be performed on all the other nodes that have foo which is less or equal than the value of foo on the current node.
-In particular theese nodes should change their foo with the sum of their value of foo with the value of foo from the node that fired the rule.
+In particular these nodes should change their foo with the sum of their value of foo with the value of foo from the node that fired the rule.

 Note that to distinguish between local and external resources the prefixes "this." and "ext." are used.
 This can be a little verbose but on every assignment LHS the resource type can be inferred and if no prefix is specified then it is assumed that "this." was the intended one.